emidec/emidec.github.io/_pages/hiring.md

 ### 6. How much do you pay?

-UCL _pay scales_ are [public](https://www.ucl.ac.uk/human-resources/sites/human_resources/files/21-22_ucl_non-clinical_grade_structure_with_spinal_points-202108.pdf).
+UCL's _pay scales_ are [public](https://www.ucl.ac.uk/human-resources/sites/human_resources/files/21-22_ucl_non-clinical_grade_structure_with_spinal_points-202108.pdf).
 Associate Profs are appointed at Grade 9, Lecturers (typically) at Grade 8.
 Pay, spine points, etc. are usually negotiated with the Head of Department.
 Full Professors are on a [banding structure](https://www.ucl.ac.uk/human-resources/pay-benefits/salary-scales/professorial-banding-structure-20212022).

 You can estimate your take-home pay using websites like [thesalarycalculator.co.uk](https://www.thesalarycalculator.co.uk/salary.php).
-Note that our pension contributions are now 9.8% (sigh), so make sure to keep that into account.
+Note that our pension contributions are now 9.8% pre-tax (sigh), so make sure to keep that into account.

 ### 7. Do you offer a start-up package?